5 keys for a great marriage

 There’s certainly nothing wrong with being a confident and capable woman.
 In fact, I usually feel pretty strong, confident, and capable.
-However, over the years of my marriage to Raul, I realized something very important to the health of my marriage.
+However, over the years of my marriage to my late husband Raul, I realized something very important to the health of my marriage.
 I needed to allow my husband to be needed by me!
 When I acted like he wasn’t needed, I could sense that he felt emasculated.
 Your husband probably might feel that way too.

 Men are wired by God to be leaders.
 In fact, in Ephesians 5:22-24, God makes it pretty clear that the husband is the leader, not the wife!
 “Wives, submit yourselves to your own husbands as you do to the Lord.
 For the husband is the head of the wife as Christ is the head of the church, his body, of which he is the Savior.
 Now as the church submits to Christ, so also wives should submit to their husbands in everything.”